Table of Contents

 As society changes, the Atlantic Geoscience

-Society has to adjust.
+Society has had to adjust.
 Its primary mandate remains the dissemination of

 geoscientific knowledge and information, primarily through the Annual Meetings